TylerLu/EDUGraphAPI-Angular/README.md

 ### Office 365 Education API

 The [Office 365 Education APIs](https://msdn.microsoft.com/office/office365/api/school-rest-operations) return data from any Office 365 tenant which has been synced to the cloud by Microsoft School Data Sync.
-The APIs provide information about schools, sections, teachers, students and rosters.
+The APIs provide information about schools, sections, teachers, students, and rosters.
 The Schools REST API provides access to school entities in Office 365 for Education tenants.

 In this sample, the **Microsoft.Education** Class Library project encapsulates the Office 365 Education API.